maryamzaman30/Snooker-Game/README.md

 Game Play - https://maryamzaman30.github.io/Graphics-Programming-Midterm-University-of-London-Snooker-Game/

-Note: other code & resources used has been credited.
+Note: others code & resources used has been credited.